The two factions of C++

 Of course, there’s also the question of whether specific C++ standard committee members are just being very, very stubborn, and grasping at straws to prevent an evolution which they personally aesthetically disagree with.

-Far be it from to accuse anyone, but it wouldn’t be the first time I heard that the C++ committee applied double standards such as: “We expect a full, working implementation across several working compilers from you if you’d like to see this proposal approved, but we’re still happy to commit to certain vast projects (eg. modules, profiles) that have no functioning proof of concept implementation.”
+Far be it from me to accuse anyone, but it wouldn’t be the first time I heard that the C++ committee applied double standards such as: “We expect a full, working implementation across several working compilers from you if you’d like to see this proposal approved, but we’re still happy to commit to certain vast projects (eg. modules, profiles) that have no functioning proof of concept implementation.”

 If this were the case (I genuinely cannot say) then I really wouldn’t know for how much longer C++ could continue going down that road without a much more dramatic split.